On automorphisms of $p$-torsion $\mathbf{G}_m$-gerbes: Introduction

-is large.
-For the precise requirements, see Section \ref{section-proofmaintheorem}.
-We are able to compute the vector space $H^1(k[\epsilon], \operatorname{Pic}_X)$ directly, and to show the image of the $\operatorname{dlog}$ map is large, we use a number of pleasant facts about the flat cohomology of smooth projective varieties over algebraically closed fields of characteristic $p>0$ which are ordinary in the sense of Kato and \cite{MR699058}.
-In particular, we use a result \cite{MR4936530} of Yang that the $p$-power torsion subgroup of the Brauer group of such a variety is isomorphic to a direct sum of a finite group and $(\mathbf{Q}_p/\mathbf{Z}_p)^{\oplus e}$ for some integer $e \geq 0$.
-We give an exposition and prove a slight generalization of this result using Greenlees--May duality between complete and torsion groups, see Propositions \ref{prop-cofinite} and \ref{lemma-cofinite}.
-In Section \ref{section-flatcohomologyordinary}, we prove a number of other results about the flat cohomology of ordinary varieties which we believe to be well-known to experts.
-For example, similar arguments occur in the paper \cite{MR916481}, which studies ordinary varieties with trivial tangent bundle in detail.
+(and thus not $d = 1 = e$ as in \cite{MR74085}, see Remark \ref{remark-classicaligusasurface}).
+To show that the $k$-span of the image of $\operatorname{dlog} : H^2(X, \mathbf{G}_m) \to H^2(X, \Omega_X)$ is large, we use results from \cite{MR565469} on the relation between flat and crystalline cohomology and a result from \cite{MR4936530} stating that the $p$-power torsion subgroup of the Brauer group of an ordinary smooth proper variety in characteristic $p$ is isomorphic to a direct sum of a finite group and $(\mathbf{Q}_p/\mathbf{Z}_p)^{\oplus e}$ for some integer $e \geq 0$.
+See Section \ref{section-flatcohomologyordinary}.
+We are able to prove the following slight generalization of Yang's result using Greenlees--May duality between derived complete and torsion objects of $D(\mathbf{Z})$ (recalled in Section \ref{section-completetorsion}).